The Obama's In Just ONE Moving Day Picture | John Hawkins' Right Wing News

 - Comment Now 0

 Barack Obama and his family are moving this week.
 They will be spending two weeks on vacation in Palm Springs before moving into their new home a few doors down from Ivanka Trump and her family.
-Everyday more pictures come in of the families moving efforts.
+Every day more pictures come in of the family’s moving efforts.
 This most recent picture has some people a little concerned.

 The Federalist Papers Project questions the picture saying: